alchemicode/jServ/README.md

 <dl>
     <dt><code>__/delete/object</code></dt>
     <dd>
-    Deletes an object from a database by id.
+    Deletes an object from a collection by id.
     <br>
     Query Parameters:
         <ul>
-            <li>q - The name of the database you're deleting from
+            <li>q - The name of the collection you're deleting from
             <li>id - The id of the object you're deleting
         </ul>
     </dd>